What is an auto dealer bond?

 Quick Takeaways

-• Before someone can obtain a motor vehicle dealer license, they must post a surety bond that ensures compliance with industry regulations.
+- Before someone can get a license, they must obtain a motor vehicle dealer surety bond that ensures compliance with industry regulations.

 How much does an auto dealer bond cost?